codebyshennan/tamkeen-data/docs/1-frontend/node/npm.md

 import cows from "cows";
 ```

 `import` statements work out of the box in Create React App, but to use them with NPM we will need to add `"type": "module"` key value pair to `package.json`.
+You can see it here in the [documentation](https://nodejs.org/api/packages.html#type)

-When you are trying to implement the Cows package it will be very helpful if you visit the [documentation](https://github.com/sindresorhus/cows) so you know the conventional usage of this package.&#x20;
+When you are trying to implement the Cows package it will be very helpful if you visit the [documentation](https://github.com/sindresorhus/cows) so you know the conventional usage of this package.

 First you will need to import (or require) the package and then invoke the cows() function to output the ASCII Cows.
-You may need to console.log the output of the function.&#x20;
+You may need to console.log the output of the function.

 ## What to Commit to Git